 Myth: It's only rape if someone is physically forced into sex and has the injuries to show for it.

 Reality: Sometimes people who are raped sustain internal and/or external injuries and sometimes they don't.

 Rapists will sometimes use weapons or threats of violence to prevent a physical struggle, or sometimes they will take advantage of someone who isn't able to consent, because they are drunk or asleep for example.
 Many people who are sexually attacked are unable to move or speak from fear and shock.
 Just because someone doesn't have visible injuries doesn't mean they weren't raped.

-Myth: Women often lie about being raped because they regret having sex with someone, or out of spite, or for attention.
+Myth: Victims often lie about being raped because they regret having sex with someone, or out of spite, or for attention.

 Reality: Disproportionate media focus on false rape allegations perpetuates the public perception that lying about sexual violence is common when in fact the opposite is true.

 False allegations of rape are very rare.
 The vast majority of survivors choose not to report to the police.
 One significant reason for this is the fear of not being believed.

 Myth: Rape is a crime of sexual needs or uncontrollable urges.